kirscheeh/classificationBenchmark/protocol/protocol.md

 |                        	| 1    	| 1    	| 1    	| 1    	| 1    	| 1    	| 5    	||                          	| 1     	| 1    	| 1    	| 1    	| 1    	| 1    	| 1    	|      	|

 **Table XYZ: Overview of MLST schemes for given species**.
 This table shows the selected gene fragments for each species.
 The first line contains the included genes whereas the second line states which locus is used in that allelic profile. <br>
-the used MLS schemes or origins from where the sequences are gatheres are linked with the species name.
+the used MLS schemes or origins from where the sequences are gatheres are linked with the species name. <br>

+The sequences are concatenated into the file [MLSTS.fasta]() and blasted against each sample.
+To generate a database for each sample, the following command is used:

+    makeblastdb -in input.fasta -parse_seqids -dbtype nucl -out output.prefix

+Since the use of those MLSTs is to validate the occurence of species in the sample, it is sufficient to return one hit per sequene in the query file.
+This is done by setting the parameter <tt>max_targets_seq</tt> and <tt>culling_limit</tt>.
+This leads to the following command for blasting:

+    blastn -task blastn -outfmt 6 -max_target_seqs 1 -culling_limit 1 -query MLST.fasta -db sample.db -out sample.blast

 ### Computational Requirements
 Additionally to the quality of the different classifiers, the computational requirements are compared, i.e. the runtime for classification and database construction, if possible.
 They are measured using the <tt>benchmark</tt> option in <tt>snakemake</tt>, which returns the wall clock time of a task. <br>